 The Tangerine Money-Back Credit Card: One of the newest no-fee cash-back options on the market, this card includes restaurants as one of its top-earning categories.
 The card allows cardholders to choose up to two spending categories (three if they opt for rewards to go directly into their Tangerine Savings account) to earn up to 4 per cent money-back.
 It’s perfect for those who don’t necessarily want to earn the most on the typical gas and grocery categories.

-SimplyCash Card from American Express: You’ll earn up to $250 cash back within the first six months on gas, grocery and restaurant purchases.
+SimplyCash Card from American Express: You’ll earn up to $150 cash back within the first three months on everyday purchases.
 There’s no annual fee, and no cap on the amount of cash earnings.

-Scotiabank®* Gold American Express® Card: Hope you’re hungry; this card earns a whopping 4 per cent on dining and entertainment, as well as gas and grocery spending.
-You’ll also score an extra 20,000 Scotia Points upon the first $500 spend on the card and special amenities at hotels, on airfare, car rentals, cruises and vacation packages.
+Scotiabank®* Gold American Express® Card: Hope you’re hungry; this card earns a whopping 5 Scotia Rewards on dining and entertainment, as well as grocery spending.
+You may also be eligible for an extra 30,000 Scotia Rewards points on the card and special amenities at hotels, on airfare, car rentals, cruises and vacation packages.